Evaluation of Faculty Performance and Merit Pay Considerations

 DATE OF LAST REVIEW:

-Specify the mechanism by which faculty salary increases based on merit are determined.
+Specify the mechanism by which faculty performance is evaluated and how salary increases based on merit are determined.

-This Operating Policy will be reviewed by the Faculty Council and Executive Associate Dean by May 1 of odd numbered years.
+This Operating Policy will be reviewed by the Faculty Council and Executive Associate Dean by when changes are made in University or College procedures.
 Substantial changes will be approved by a majority of voting COHS faculty members.

-All salary increases for faculty shall be on a merit basis unless otherwise mandated by the legislature and shall be based on quality teaching, scholarly activity, and other contributory activities, including university and community service.
-Application of these criteria will be guided by each faculty member’s letter of initial appointment.
+All salary increases for faculty shall be on a merit basis unless otherwise mandated by the legislature and shall be based on quality teaching, scholarly activity, and other contributory activities, including university and community service along with outreach and engagement.
+Application of these criteria will be guided by each faculty member's letter of initial appointment.
+See the related policy for information regarding administrative and unique appointments.
 The procedure for merit salary increases is set forth in the prevailing instructions from the Office of the Provost for budget preparation.

 Merit is assigned at the department level and approved by the Dean.
-It is the responsibility of the department chairperson or school director to recommend salary rates and merit increases.
-It is expected that there will be a range of award levels, with higher achieving faculty members receiving a higher merit award and lower performing faculty members receiving a lesser award or no award.
+It is the responsibility of the department chairperson to recommend salary rates and merit increases.
+It is expected that there will be a range of award levels, with higher achieving faculty members receiving a higher merit award and lower performing faculty members receiving a lesser award.

 In an attempt to provide continuity across all areas of the college, a basic framework of merit guidelines, which apply to all COHS faculty members, is provided below.
-Departments may have unique needs that can be addressed in addition to the basic criteria provided.
+Departments may have unique needs which could be addressed in addition to the basic criteria provided.
 All merit criteria must fit within the university guidelines and should be developed through faculty participation and made available to faculty members.
-Department merit policies can be viewed at the following sites:

 Basic Merit Criteria